By Molly Patrick

 We live in a time when it’s easier than ever to follow a vegan diet and for that, I am stoked.

 When I was 10 years old, asking McDonalds to please add a veggie burger to their menu was like announcing that I was an actual alien.

-But I kept asking anyway because I refused to eat meat and all my friends liked to go to McDonalds.
-McYuckies never took my request seriously, but it’s a different story today.
+But I kept asking because I refused to eat meat and all my friends liked to eat there.

 Today there are vegan options everywhere.
 Not only at restaurants but also at most grocery stores.